-Sustainable financing

-Sustainable

-infrastructure

-- Financing solutions to enable clients' shift to sustainable and low-carbon activities - Products and services include underwriting, direct lending, and trade and receivables finance with defined use of proceeds requirements consistent with market established principles - Also includes sustainability-linked facilities with defined sustainability performance targets applied

-Financing and investment solutions to direct capital to support sustainable energy, transport and related infrastructure pages 3-6

-Products and services include event finance and advisory, investment funds and other vehicles to connect investor capital to sustainable infrastructure projects investments

-Also includes underwriting of project bonds and debt capital markets activities with clear use of proceeds however which are not issued in a labelled sustainable bond format pages 7-8

-Sustainable

-- Investment solutions to help individuals and institutions to manage Environmental, Social and Governance (ESG) risks and invest in sustainability related opportunities - Products and services include investment funds, structured products and other ESG related investment solutions provided by HSBC's Asset Management, Markets & Securities Services, Private Banking and Wealth businesses - Also includes deposits designated to fund sustainable financing and investments activities pages 9-11
+Financing solutions to enable clients' shift to sustainable and low-carbon activities ٠ Products and services include underwriting, direct lending, and trade and ٠ receivables finance with defined use of proceeds requirements consistent with Sustainable pages 4-7 market established principles finance Also includes sustainability-linked facilities with defined sustainability performance ٠ targets applied Financing and investment solutions to direct capital to support sustainable ٠ energy, transport and related infrastructure Products and services include event finance and advisory, investment funds and Sustainable other vehicles to connect investor capital to sustainable infrastructure projects page 8 infrastructure Also includes underwriting of project bonds and debt capital markets activities ٠ with clear use of proceeds however which are not issued in a labelled sustainable bond format Investment solutions to help individuals and institutions to manage Environmental, Social and Governance (ESG) risks and invest in sustainability related opportunities Products and services include investment funds, structured products and other Sustainable • pages 9-11 ESG related investment solutions provided by HSBC's Asset Management, investment Markets & Securities Services, Private Banking and Wealth businesses Also includes deposits designated to fund sustainable finance and investment activities

-Product Definition Reporting scope Primary reference frameworks Previous reporting classification New reporting classification from 2020 Green, Social & Sustainability Bonds Bond issuances labelled as green, social or sustainable (GSS) as defined by the Green and/or Social Bond Principles (GBP, SBP) of the International Capital Markets Association (ICMA) or the Climate Bonds Initiative.
+Product Definition Reporting scope Primary reference frameworks Financing type Green, Social & Sustainability Bonds Bond issuances labelled as green, social or sustainable (GSS) as defined by the Green and/or Social Bond Principles (GBP, SBP) of the International Capital Markets Association (ICMA) or the Climate Bonds Initiative.
 Qualifying transactions may also include 'transition finance' issuances as set out in the Climate Transition Finance Handbook of the International Capital Markets Association (ICMA).
 This includes HSBC's own bond issuances.
 Apportioned value of HSBC's participation in underwriting the issuance as a bookrunner in the transaction as reported by Dealogic.
 For private placements, apportioned value as per transaction documentation.
-ICMA Green, Social and Sustainable Bond Principles Climate Bonds Initiative ICMA Climate Transition Finance Handbook 2020 Facilitation Sustainable financing Sustainability- Linked Bonds Bond issuances aligned with the Sustainability Linked Bond Principles of the International Capital Market Association (ICMA) in which the financial and/or structural characteristics of the issuance may vary depending on whether the issuer achieves predefined sustainability performance targets (SPTs).
+ICMA Green and Social Bond Principles ICMA Sustainability Bond Guidelines Climate Bonds Initiative ICMA Climate Transition Finance Handbook 2020 Off-balance sheet Sustainability- Linked Bonds Bond issuances aligned with the Sustainability Linked Bond Principles of the International Capital Market Association (ICMA) in which the financial and/or structural characteristics of the issuance may vary depending on whether the issuer achieves predefined sustainability performance targets (SPTs).
 SPTs should be material to the issuer's core sustainability and business strategy and address relevant environmental, social and/or governance challenges of the industry sector and be under management's control.
 Qualifying transactions may also include 'transition finance' issuances as set out in the Climate Transition Finance Handbook of the International Capital Markets Association (ICMA).
 Apportioned value of HSBC's participation in underwriting of the issuance as reported by Dealogic.
 For private placements, apportioned value as per transaction documentation.
-ICMA Sustainability Linked Bond Principles ICMA Climate Transition Finance Handbook 2020 n/a Sustainable financing
+ICMA Sustainability Linked Bond Principles ICMA Climate Transition Finance Handbook 2020 Off-balance sheet